BriargateExcel/VBATableManagement/Readme.md

     Dim ET As Employees_Table
     Set ET = New Employees_Table

-    If Not Table.TryCopyTableToDictionary(ET, Dict) Then
+    If Table.TryCopyTableToDictionary(ET, Dict) Then
+        ' Your code
     End If
 ```